SR-22 Insurance: State-by-State Requirements + Cost (2026)

 An SR-22 — short for "Safety Responsibility 22" — is a financial-responsibility certificate.
 Your insurance company files it electronically with the state DMV after you bind a policy.
 The certificate confirms you carry at least the state minimum liability coverage and authorizes the insurer to notify the state if your policy lapses, gets cancelled, or is not renewed.
 The filing is not insurance; it is proof of insurance.
 The state will not reinstate your driver's license without it.

-The SR-22 is also called a "Certificate of Financial Responsibility" or, informally, a "high-risk filing."
+You will also see it called a "Certificate of Financial Responsibility" or, informally, a "high-risk filing."
 Roughly 1 in every 50 licensed US drivers carries one at any given time, according to NAIC market data.
-The filing is a standard insurance industry form and most major carriers handle it routinely — but a handful of low-cost carriers (notably Esurance, Mercury in some states) do not file SR-22s at all, which forces affected drivers to switch insurers after a triggering event.
+It is a standard industry form, and most major carriers handle it without much fuss.
+A few low-cost insurers (notably Esurance, and Mercury in some states) refuse to file SR-22s at all, which is why a triggering event often forces a driver to switch companies.

 What triggers an SR-22 requirement